Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Yup, pop that graham cracker, piece of chocolate, and marshmallow in the microwave for about 20 seconds.
 The timing really depends on how gooey your kids like their s’mores.

-18. Game nights
+18. Game Nights

-You can create a schedule where each child gets to plan a game night.
 That kid is responsible for choosing the game, and deciding on what snacks should be on the table or charcuterie board.

-19. Make lemonade together
+19. Make Lemonade Together

 Often times it’s the smallest things we do together as a family that have the biggest impact on each of us.
+(To be honest, it took me sometime to recognize it – but I’m sure happy I did sooner than later. )

-Rather than you doing all the work.
 Gather your kids in the kitchen and give them each a task.
 Maybe one can count the lemons (math) another can pop them in the microwave to heat.
-Heating the lemons help with the extraction of the juice.
+(Heating the lemons help with the extraction of the juice.)

 Another (depending on age) can cut the lemons, and everyone can contribute to squeezing the lemons.